-In a review of 138 enterprise audits Janco has identified top security flaws in “enterprise” web and blog sites.
+In a review of 138 enterprise audits Janco has identified top security flaws in “enterprise” ecommerce sites, web and blog sites.

 - Using only single level verification for access to sensitive data - Password authentication is more easily cracked than cryptographic key-based authentication.
 The purpose of a password is to make it easier to remember the login credentials needed to access a secure resource, however biometric or key-based authentication is a stronger authentication method which make credential more difficult to crack.

 - Having “public” workstations or access point is connected to a secure network - If workstation that anyone can use or re-boot is connected to a secure resource you can't guarantee it is secure.
 Keyloggers, compromised network encryption clients, and other tricks of the malicious security cracker's trade can all allow someone unauthorized access to sensitive data regardless of all the secured networks, encrypted communications, and other networking protections you employ.

 - Weak Passwords - No formal process is in place to ensure that strong passwords are used.